 Texas Nature Study Guide from Chickie and Roo

 Nature Study will still be our main focus for science this year.
-Even though I liked the nature prompts from AGF, I thought this would be the perfect time to pull out our Texas guide
+Even though I liked the nature prompts from AGF, I thought this would be the perfect time to pull out our Texas guide that I purchased last year, since we will be focusing on our home state a little more.
+I am REALLY excited about it!!

-The kids still use Twig and Moth Nature Journals, and they also work on a simplified version of a phenology wheel
+The kids still use Twig and Moth Nature Journals, and they also work on a simplified version of a phenology wheel.

 Foreign Language: